-Man linked to woman last seen at Mariners game will remain in jail
+Man linked to woman last seen at Seattle Mariners game will remain in jail

 Police took the man’s clothes as evidence and noted he had numerous cuts, scrapes and bruises on his hands, arms and body that appeared to be days old, according to the statement.
 They also saw what appeared to be blood inside his shoe, the statement says.

 Because the man didn’t appear in court Friday, bail was not addressed during his hearing.

 Anyone with information about Martinez-Cosman’s whereabouts is asked to call the SPD Violent Crime Tip Line at 206-233-5000.